This page describes the differences between bug bounties and penetration tests

 Shift Left!
 Fix earlier!
-These are the calls that we are hearing more and more from the industry.
-And as you evaluate your software development lifecycle (SDLC) and try to determine the earliest you can perform security testing, you ask how.
+These are the calls that we hear more and more from the industry.
+And as you evaluate your software development lifecycle (SDLC) and try to determine the earliest, you can perform security testing, you ask how.
 The traditional method of penetration testing doesn't fit the budget or the schedule of your agile DevOps shop.
 And your QA and development teams aren't sure how security should be tested.

 So how do we do this embedding?
-At Secure Ideas we recommend a three step process:
+At Secure Ideas, we recommend tackling this problem on three fronts:

 The first option is to provide internally maintained training.
 This is not as hard as it sounds and has some nice bonuses.
 The team will need to research options for information.
 We would recommend OWASP® for information and guidance on topics for training.
 They have a number of open projects, such as the OWASP® Top 10's and the Security Knowledge Framework.
 We can work with these types of information to present details to our development teams.
 One way is to provide quick lunch & learn sessions to better fit their demanding schedules.

 Another part of this is to provide information in as many ways as possible.
-The above mentioned lunch & learns is one part.
+The above-mentioned lunch & learns is one part.
 You can also provide documentation and policies that focus on security.
-Teams also are able to put together a collection of information from the Internet on the intranet for the developers to review when they have a question.
+Teams can also put together a collection of information from the Internet on the intranet for the developers to review when they have a question.

-One of the main benefits of internally maintained training is that it can be designed around the goals and concerns of your organization.
+One of the main benefits of internally maintained training is that it can be designed around your organization's goals and concerns.
 It can also build upon the technology platforms in use by your teams.

-Obviously we also have the option of getting a third-party to provide training to our developers.
+We also have the option of getting a third-party to provide training to our developers.
 We here at Secure Ideas are a little biased as we offer options to train your teams.
-As you work with your training partner, keep in mind the same types of options as the internally maintained training.
+As you work with your training partner, keep in mind the same options as the internally maintained training.
 The partner should be able to provide options, such as:

-Make sure that your training partner has the option to track compliance with the training, since there are a number of contractual and regulatory requirements around developer training.
+Make sure that your training partner has the option to track compliance with the training since there are many contractual and regulatory requirements around developer training.